shamsadanam/oop-concepts/README.md

+## Abstraction
+In OOP, abstraction is one of three central principles (along with encapsulation and inheritance).
+Through the process of abstraction, a programmer hides all but the relevant data about an object in order to reduce complexity and increase efficiency.

 ## Ecapsulation
 Encapsulation is a way to restrict the direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.